emacs-mirror/emacs/mps/manual/source/topic/arena.rst

 .. c:function:: mps_res_t mps_addr_object(mps_addr_t *p_o, mps_arena_t arena, mps_addr_t addr)

-    Return the :term:`base pointer` of an :term:`object` from an :term:`interior pointer` to the object, or the object's base pointer.
+    Return the :term:`base pointer` of an :term:`object` if provided with an :term:`interior pointer` to that object, or the object's base pointer, provided the object exists in a pool that supports this feature.

     ``p_o`` points to the :term:`address` to which the object's base pointer should be returned.